CSCfi/csc-user-guide/docs/computing/compiling-puhti.md

 ## Building GPU applications

+!!! warning
+    Notes concerning OpenACC in this section are outdated as OpenACC does not currently work on Puhti RHEL8.
+We're working on a fix and will update this section once we have found a solution.

 Both the CUDA and OpenACC programming models are supported on Puhti.
 Specific modules have to be loaded in order to use them.